-Wanted to show you this recently sold $19,000 Tiny Cabin on a Trailer for sale.
+Wanted to show you this $19,000 Tiny Cabin on a Trailer.

 Just 128-square-feet in size with RV-style faux wood interior.

-Kitchenette has a plug in two-burner stove, microwave, and small refrigerator.
+The kitchenette has a plugin two-burner stove, microwave, and small refrigerator.

 It’s located in Tennessee and does include the all-so-common upstairs sleeping loft to use as a bedroom.

 It’s difficult to tell what was used for siding on the exterior from the photos but overall not bad for the price.